gianzav/ogmready/README.md

 in case no `primary_key` is defined, it defaults to a deep search (search of *all* object fields inside the Knowledge Graph), which could become slow and in certain cases it could loop if there are circular references.

+# Missing features (contributions are welcome!)

+- [ ] Allowing the use of multiple mappers for a field, e.g. for `friend: Person
+  | Dog` it would be nice to say "use `PersonMapper` or `DogMapper`" based on
+what you find
+- [ ] Slim down the definition of new mappers.
+Using a dict for `mappings` seems a bit wonky to me, it could be done better maybe with class variables to make the code more readable